PSGJ Cirebon

 Persatuan Sepakbola Gunung Jati Cirebon (simply known as PSGJ Cirebon) is a football club based in Cirebon Regency, West Java.
 Established in 1962, they currently play at Liga 4 and their homebase is Bima Stadium.
-Their main rival is PSIT Cirebon which comes from Cirebon City, the match between these two teams is called the Cirebon Derby.
+Their main rival is PSIT Cirebon which comes from Cirebon City, the match between these two teams is called the Cirebon derby.

+Rivalries

+PSGJ has a major rivalry with Pesik Kuningan, a football club from Kuningan Regency.
+This rivalry stems from regional prestige and geographical proximity, with supporters even attacking each other.

+Another rivalry is between PSGJ and PSIT Cirebon from Cirebon City.
+This match is known as the Cirebon derby.